 If I offered you R2 500 a day to write articles for me, and when you handed them in I just deleted them without even reading them and said thanks, would you take the job?
 At first glance you might think, “sure, easy money, no stress, where do I sign”.
 Now, what if I tell you that that is all you are going to do for the next 5, 10 or even 20 years.
 Does it change your answer?
-I’m prepared to bet that the majority of people when faced with this question will not even do the job for more than a month.
+I’m prepared to bet that the majority of people when faced with this question will

 I would like to put in a proviso in the above statement that reflects on Mazlow’s Hierarchy of Needs.
 If you are low down on this pyramid you will probably do anything to ensure that your basic needs are met, and would not give a damn if your work is used or not.
 So, bear in mind that I am talking about people who have jobs, homes, and their basic needs met.